juanmanuel0963/golang_aws_terraform_jenkins/README.md

 We will also be using Terraform to deploy the infrastructure and functional code to the Development and Testing environments.
 For deploying the infrastructure and functional code to the Production environment, we will be using Jenkins.

-## Definition of environments.
+## Definition of environments
 For our project, we will define 3 types of environments: Development, Testing, and Production.
 Previously, we should have created 3 independent accounts within our Organization.

 ## Defining infrastructure with Terraform
-The backbone for creating infrastructure resources is the main.tf file, which is located in the root folder.
+The backbone for creating infrastructure resources is the <a href="main.tf">main.tf</a> file, which is located in the root folder.
 This file in turn refers to sub-files with specific content for configuring and creating resources.
 Configuration variables are located in the terraform.tfvars file.

 ## Network-level security
 Within each account/environment, we will specify the availability zone we want to use.
 Within the default assigned Virtual Private Network, we will create a Security Group.